sinankalkan/CENG501-Spring2021/project_Durhan/Sample_readme.md

 Present your results and compare them to the original paper.
 Please number your figures & tables as if this is a paper.

 # 4. Conclusion

+The ground state energies I found were close to the those of original paper.
+The shape of the ground state wavefunctions were also quite similar to the those of the original ones.
+There was only fractional differences between the original

 Discuss the paper in relation to the results in the paper and your results.